Please note: these reflections are as of March 5, 2020, and based on available information at the time.

 So based on our experience, this is our advice on what to do if you are worried about traveling.

 If your trip is not imminent – and by that I mean in the next 30 days – wait and see.
 The situation is changing every day, and it is absolutely impossible to tell what the situation will look like in a month.
-In Italy, for instance, the government expects to know mid- to late-March, or early April at the latest, whether the extreme measures they have taken have been effective.
+In Italy, for instance, the government expects to know late-March or April whether the extreme measures they have taken have been effective.

 As a tour operator, we understand the uncertainty is uncomfortable, but waiting as the situation develops is the best course of action.